Create audience criteria

 -

-Number of Visits – Matches the number of times the visitor has visited the website.
-Specify Less than, Equal, or More than for a given number of days, weeks, months, or years, from a specific date, or in total.
+Number of Visits – Matches the number of times a visitor visited the website.
+Specify Less than, Equal, or More than for a given time period or in total.
 For example, Less than 1 visit within 10 days.

 -